kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ### Examples
 - Mediator Pattern
 - Recursive algorithms
-- Use explicit implementation of the interface if the class have a property with the same name
+- Use an explicit implementation of the interface if the class have a property with the same name

 ## 15 DYNAMIZATION
 ![](resources/15%20DYNAMIZATION.png)
 ### Strategies and Recommendations
 - If your system is static and immobile, make it dynamic and movable.
-- Divide your system into the parts capable of moving relatively to each other.
+- Divide your system into the parts capable of moving relative to each other.
 - Increase the degree of free motion within your system.
-- Make your object or its nearest supersystem dynamically change and adapt in accordance with the required conditions at each stage of operation.
+- Make your object or its nearest supersystem dynamically change and adapt by the required conditions at each stage of operation.
 - Make the structure of your process more dynamic.
-- Increase the degree of dynamics of those process activities that experience negative influence of supersystem or which performance has to be increased.
+- Increase the degree of dynamics of those process activities that experience the negative influence of supersystem or which performance has to be increased.
 ### Examples
-- Use reflection any convention based utilities
+- Use reflection any convention-based utilities
 - Code Generation
 - Dynamic Proxies